 Outstanding fruit quality and Downy Mildew resistance.
-A very vigorous plant which produces beautiful, dark green, high quality 8.5-9" fruit.
-This hybrid has intermediate resistance to Downy Mildew and all around excellent disease resistance.
+A very vigorous plant produces beautiful, dark green, high-quality 8.5–9” fruit.
+This hybrid has intermediate resistance to Downy Mildew and all-round excellent disease resistance.
 These plants stay healthy for a long time.
 Matures in 55 days.
 Approx. 30 seeds/pkg.

 Scroll down for more details and growing information.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.